datta-TG/Elasticsearch/README.md

 ![Screenshot](elastic1.PNG)

 * A new window opens, select the cluster, and then select the workspace you want Elasticsearch to be installed.
 You can also write a new workspace.
-In this case, we will use the previously _storage-example_ workspace.
+In this case, we will use the previously created _storage-example_ workspace.
 Type a workspace name under 'Configure your workspace', accept the terms and click on *Install*.
 You can modify the different installation parameters at the bottom.
 We will leave them by default as shown below, but you can read more about setting up the parameters [here](https://cloud.ibm.com/catalog/content/elasticsearch "here").

 ![Screenshot](elastic3.png)